chandrakant6492/DeDuCE/Output/README.md

 See the subfolder: `2.
 Result (Generated post-spatial deforestation attribution)`.

 ### `2.
 Data visualisation (Spatial attribution).ipynb`
 This script checks how much of the total tree cover loss (dotted line) is attributable to forest loss (i.e., loss of natural forests; everything below the solid line) (see figure below).
+This figure is based on `Forest_loss_to_CLASSIFICATION_Uruguay.csv`.
 The legend values correspond to different land-use types and commodities, and can be found in `5.
 DeDuCE-Lookup.xlsx` on Zenodo.
 ![alt text](https://github.com/chandrakant6492/DeDuCE/blob/main/Output/Uruguay%20post-spatial%20attribution.png)

 ### `3.
 Analysing Gross Croploss and Grassloss.ipynb`